SESYNC-ci/leaflet-in-R-lesson/docs/_slides_Rmd/intro.Rmd

 ## Objectives for this lesson

-* Learn how to build leaflet maps with different backgrounds and layered features
+* Learn how to build leaflet maps with background tiles and layered features
-* Customize the appearance of point and shape layers using attributes
+* Customize the appearance of point and shape layers using data attributes
-* Glimpse using leaflet objects in RShiny
+* Get started using leaflet objects in RShiny